casdoor/casdoor-website/docs/application/signup-items-tabel.md

 :::note

-Here, for example, I want to setup my own registration page bring a mailbox but do not require a mail verification code.
+Here, for example, I want to setup my registration page bring a mailbox but do not require a mail verification code.

 :::